metabase/metabase/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Logs**
+Please include javascript console and server logs around the time this bug occured.
+For information about how to get these, consult our [bug troubleshooting guide](https://metabase.com/docs/latest/troubleshooting-guide/bugs.html)

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'